apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/open-api-generator/generate-a-typescript-sdk.md

 There are [many more arguments](https://openapi-generator.tech/docs/usage) you can pass to customize the output from OpenAPI generator CLI.

+## Compile

-Browse to the subfolder typescript/petstore_ts_fetch and sadly there isn’t a README.
+Browse to the folder **petstore_ts_fetch** and sadly there isn’t a README.
 Lack of documentation around how to use generated SDKs can be a challenge when using OpenAPI Generator.

 Experienced developers will notice **package.json** and **tsconfig.json** are also missing.
 Not sure why these are omitted, but the steps below will help install dependencies and configure Typescript in order to build your SDK.